tavareshenrique/henriquetavares.com/src/pages/setting-eslint-on-reactjs/index.md

  ![PosEsLint](./pos-eslint.png)

-See that the code result is fantastic!
+See that code result is amazing!

 ## Prett ... what?
 Prettier?
 ---